JawadYzbk/rustLink/README.md

 ## Build for Mac, Windows and Linux

-At this stage, GitHub actions only builds and releases Windows versions of Atlas.
-However, if you want to run Atlas on Mac or Linux, you can use the command below.
+At this stage, GitHub actions only builds and releases Windows versions of RustLink.
+However, if you want to run RustLink on Mac or Linux, you can use the command below.

 ```
 npm run electron:build -- --mac --win --linux